Emilio Bonifácio: Tampa Bay Rays

-On January 28, 2019, Bonifácio signed a minor league deal with the Tampa Bay Rays that included an invitation to spring training.
-He was released on March 29, 2019, but re-signed to another minor league deal on April 3.
-He became a free agent following the 2019 season.
+On January 28, 2019, Bonifácio signed a minor league contract with the Tampa Bay Rays that included an invitation to spring training.
+He was released on March 29, but re–signed with the Rays on another minor league contract on April 3.
+In 76 games for the Triple–A Durham Bulls, Bonifácio slashed .286/.353/.475 with eight home runs, 36 RBI, and 15 stolen bases.
+He elected free agency following the season on November 4.

-Second stint with Nationals
+Second stint with Nationals (2020)

-On January 28, 2020, Bonifácio signed a minor league deal with the Washington Nationals.
-On July 23, it was announced that Bonifacio had been selected to the 40-man roster.
-On August 6, Bonifácio was designated for assignment.
-On August 7, he was outrighted and elected free agency on August 8, 2020.
+On January 28, 2020, Bonifácio signed a minor league contract with the Washington Nationals organization.
+On July 23, Bonifacio was selected to Washington's Opening Day roster for the truncated 2020 season.
+In 3 games for the Nationals, he went 0-for-3 with no home runs or RBI.
+On August 6, Bonifácio was designated for assignment by Washington.
+He elected free agency on August 8.